aschmahmann/ipns-utils/README.md

 ## Notes

-The command line flags all have shortened aliases if/when you get tired of typing out `get-topic` over and over again, but you'll see those on the command line 😃.
+Some command line flags have shortened aliases if/when you get tired of typing out `get-topic` over and over again, but you'll see those on the command line 😃.

 This is, so far, a very basic tool for working with IPNS records in a way which has been useful to the author.
 If you have suggestions or PRs please feel free to add.